 Eating and Drinking at the Algonquin

 The Clubhouse also offers more informal dining as does Braxton’s, there is in-room dining and then the Algonquin offers Anyplace dining.

 The breakfast is fantastic.
 The buffet is huge – or there are a la carte options if you prefer.
 Personally, I can’t say no to a buffet.
 There was an excellent egg chef who made me a fantastic omelette.
 And I very much enjoyed the blueberry bagels.

 Facilities at the Algonquin

 There is a lot to do at the Algonquin Hotel!
 There is both an indoor pool and a seasonal outdoor pool.
 The indoor pool has a water slide.
 There are a fitness centre and a spa.
 A firepit, beehives and a helicopter landing area!
 And a world-class golf course.
-Plus everything that St Andrews has to offer!
+Plus everything that St Andrews has to offer.

 The location is also terrific.
 It is about a 5-minute walk into the centre of St Andrews and a couple of minutes more to walk down to the docks.
 The Algonquin was the only hotel I stayed in at St Andrew’s.
 But I find it hard to believe there could be a better option available.

 Where to Eat in St Andrews

 The Rossmount Inn is the best restaurant in St Andrews.
 It is number one on Tripadvisor and this is where the locals go when they have something major to celebrate.
-It is a couple of kilometres out of town but easy to reach.
+The Rossmount Inn New Brunswick is a couple of kilometres out of town but easy to reach.

 This lovely restaurant is part of a very lovely boutique hotel with the same name.
 They have a very nice pool which I saw when I walked in!
 The Rossmount Inn is famed for its seafood.

 The menu has some core offerings and then seasonal variations.
-The menu is divided into half shell, leaves & soups, small starts, land and sea.
+The menu at The Rossmount Inn is divided into half shell, leaves & soups, small starts, land and sea.
 I ordered the salmon duo as the waiter told me this was a core offering.

 This was composed of a mix of salmon tartar, avocado, cilantro/coriander and then smoked salmon roulade with potato horseradish cream.
 It was superb – particularly the salmon tartare with avocado.

 I highly recommend a visit to the Rossmount Inn when you visit St Andrews.
 But do make sure you book far in advance.
 I visited on a Sunday night and it was absolutely packed with multiple seatings.

 I, of course, ordered a lobster roll (this one came with a cup of chowder) and they were both outstanding.
 Plus a nice one.
-I visited The Gables for a late lunch and it was just lovely sitting on the terrace by the beach.
+I visited The Gables St Andrews for a late lunch and it was just lovely sitting on the terrace by the beach.

-I received a few other recommendations for St Andrews which I didn’t get a chance to visit but you may be able to!
+I received a few other recommendations for St Andrews which I didn’t get a chance to visit but you may be able to.
 Honeybeans has a reputation as the best place in town for coffee, the Niger Tea room is apparently a great place for lunch and the Red Herring is apparently the place to go if you’re in the mood for a few drinks.

 How to Get to St Andrews New Brunswick